 Please refer to the AJCC TNM Staging Manual and Coding Instructions for codes and instructions.
-Directly coded clinical and pathologic AJCC-TNM 7th Edition stage is required for all cases diagnosed on 1/1/2016 and after.
+Directly coded clinical and pathologic AJCC-TNM 7th Edition stage is required for all cases diagnosed on 1/1/2016 and 12/31/2017.
 Additional information and training for registrars can be found on the AJCC Website: https://cancerstaging.org/CSE/Registrar/Pages/default.aspx